-Copper is needed to make red blood cells.
+Copper works with iron to make red blood cells in the body.
 However, drinking water with high amounts of copper can cause stomachaches, vomiting or diarrhea.

 Very young children are sensitive to copper and long-term exposure can be harmful to their liver.
 For this reason, it is important not to use water with too much copper when preparing baby formula.